mark-watson/hy-lisp-python/README.md

 # Code for my book "A Lisp Programmer Living in Python-Land: The Hy Programming Language"

-The code examples have been updated in May 2024 to run with Hy version hy-0.28.0:
+The code examples have been updated in September 2024 to run with Hy version 1.0 (hy-1.0.0)

 ## Code examples